Call Now

 The state of Tennessee punishes felony theft on a sliding scale.

-Lastly is this last felony ranking which occurs when the stolen property/services have been valued from anywhere between $1,000 to $2,500.
+Lastly is this last felony ranking which occurs when the stolen property/services have been valued from anywhere between $501 to up to $1,000.
 This can lead to one to six years in jail and a maximum fine of $3,000.

 Other Contributing Factors

-In addition to the overall estimated value of the item or items in question, other factors can play a role in determining the number of criminal charges.
+In addition to the overall estimated value of the item or items in question, other factors can play a role in determining the grading of the criminal charges.

 Depending on the value of the items in question, a first-time violator may get some leniency from the judge and prosecutors depending on their age and legal defenses.
 It’s possible a misdemeanor charge can be addressed through a pre-trial diversion program, which generally tends to involve community service, court evaluation, and a relatively minor fee.

-To find out more about defense against grand theft charges in the state of Tennessee, contact the Clarke Law Firm today.
+To find out more about defense against grand theft charges in the state of Tennessee, contact the Clarke Law Firm today at (615) 796-6299 or online.